 Located in a park just outside of the touristy area of Bukhara, the Mavzoley Samanidov Mausoleum (also known as the Samanid Mausoleum) provides a bit of solitude from the crowds.
 It is said to be the tomb of Ismail Samani as well as a few other members of the Samanid dynasty.

-There’s no real need to pay the entrance fee to enter.
+There’s no real need to pay the entrance fee to go inside.
 It’s a very small space and it’s easy to simply peek in the entrance.
 The best place to admire the mausoleum is from across the pond.

 18. Visit the Museum of the History of Carpet Weaving